yuvili/FinalProject/README.md

 The HTTP server redirects clients to the desired image, enabling easy access to digital content.
 Overall, this project aims to provide a comprehensive networking solution that simplifies the process of connecting to the network and accessing resources.
-This project contains 3 types of application layer servers:
-- DHCP server
-- DNS server
-- HTTP server

-### DHCP Server
-This is an implementation of a DHCP server in Python.
-DHCP is a protocol used to assign IP addresses and other network configuration parameters to devices on a network.
-This server can assign IP addresses dynamically to devices on a network based on requests received from DHCP clients.

-#### Requirements
+## Dependencies
 - Python 3.x
+- tkinter module
+- costumetkinter module
 - socket module
 - struct module
 - random module
 - binascii module

-#### Usage
+- threading module

+## DHCP
+This is an implementation of a DHCP server in Python.
+DHCP is a protocol used to assign IP addresses and other network configuration parameters to devices on a network.
+This server can assign IP addresses dynamically to devices on a network based on requests received from DHCP clients.

 To use this DHCP server, simply run the dhcp_server.py file.
 The server will listen for DHCP Discovery and DHCP Request messages on port 67, and respond with DHCP Offer and DHCP ACK messages, respectively.